 A cash-secured put (CSP) is the income strategy for anyone who wants to buy a stock at a discount — and is willing to wait.
 You set aside cash equal to 100 shares times your chosen strike.
 You sell someone the right to make you buy at that strike.
 They pay you premium up front.
 If the stock stays above the strike, you keep the premium.
 If it drops below, you buy the shares at the strike — exactly what you wanted to do anyway, just at a price below where you started.

-Done on names you genuinely want to own, the CSP is one of the highest-Sharpe-ratio strategies available to retail traders.
+Done on names you genuinely want to own, the CSP exchanges limited premium income for real assignment exposure — the trade-off is often favorable in flat-to-mildly-bullish markets on liquid large-caps, but historical risk-adjusted performance varies substantially by underlying, valuation, volatility regime, strike selection, and execution cost.
 Done on names you don't want to own, it's a recipe for catching falling knives.
 This guide separates the technique from the temptation.

 How a cash-secured put works